ErikBoesen/gimp-web/content/news/2018-04-17_GIMP_2.10_RC2_Released/index.md

 incorrectly gamma/ungamma correcting alpha in u8 formats provides a tiny 2-3% performance boost.

-For further work on muipmaps support, GEGL now keeps track of valid/invalid areas on smaller granularity than tiles in mipmap.
+For further work on mipmaps support, GEGL now keeps track of valid/invalid areas on smaller granularity than tiles in mipmap.

 The _Panorama Projection_ operation got reverse transform, which permits using